StackVista/stackstate-docs/develop/developer-guides/monitors/how-to-create-monitors.md

 }
 ```

-In addition to the usual elements of an STJ file, the protocol version and timestamp, the snippet defines a single note of type `Monitor`.
+In addition to the usual elements of an STJ file, the protocol version and timestamp, the snippet defines a single node of type `Monitor`.
 Here is a breakdown of the various fields supported by this definition:
 - `name` - a human readable name that shortly describes the operating principle of the Monitor,
 - `identifier` - a StackState-URN-formatted value that uniquely identifies this Monitor definition,
 - `description` - a longer, more in-depth description of the Monitor,